mariodavid/mariodavid.github.io/_drafts/salesforce-through-the-lens-of-a-java-dev-2.md

 When it comes to automated integration it goes into the direction of APIs.
 Salesforce provides out-of-the-box APIs via SOAP Webservices and further allows them to imperatively develop any kind of APIs to act as the Provider of automated system-to-system integrations.

+With having a generic SOAP API to more or less remote-control all objects in Salesforce, it allows connecting either with source code to it by consuming the corresponding WSDL definitions.
+But it also opens up the possibility to connect to it with any kind of ETL tool to declaratively connect Salesforce and send & receive data from it.

 Through dedicated integration services like Zapier, it is possible to extend that list to thousands of Services.

 <img src="/images/salesforce-through-the-lens-of-a-java-dev-part-2/zapier-salesforce-to-google-calender.png" />

-In this example, an integration is configured through Zapier to create a new Google Calendar Event in case a new Record (e.g. Pet) is created in the Salesforce System.
+In this example, integration is configured through Zapier to create a new Google Calendar Event in case a new Record (e.g. Pet) is created in the Salesforce System.

 ## It is all about declarative development?

 After looking over the declarative technology landscape in Salesforce you could get the impression that this is all only Click-and-Point.

-In fact, although Salesforce covers the main use-cases all with declarative development this is quite far from reality.
-Instead for almost all use-cases, it is possible to alternatively imperatively develop the solutions through source code.
+Although Salesforce covers the main use-cases all with declarative development this is quite far from reality.
+Instead of almost all use-cases, it is possible to alternatively imperatively develop the solutions through source code.

 > The Choice between declarative vs. imperative development boils down to the abstraction level that is necessary to fulfill the business requirement at hand